Gibbons-Lab/isb_course_2023/docs/16S/talk.md

 Artifacts often represent *intermediate steps*, but Visualizations are *end points* meant for human consumption :point_up:.

+Visualizations *cannot* be used as inputs for additional commands

 ---

 ## What is amplicon sequencing?